AUSTRALASIA'S LARGEST TARMAC RALLY EVENT

-If you have a technical query please contact the Chief Scrutineer Alan Pickstock on 0413516246
+If you have a technical query please contact the entries manager Tim Possingham on

 Drivers and navigators in Tour, Spirit and Challenge categories must have a CAMS Level 2S licence.
 This licence can be arranged via the CAMS website and requires current membership of a CAMS-affiliated car club.
-Click here to go to the CAMS website.
+Click here to go to the CAMS level 2 licence document

 The Adelaide Rally is proudly sponsored by Shannons Insurance.
 Shannons shares your passion.

 PRIMA TOUR $625